Privacy and Reporting Policy

 - limiting access to shared network drives to authorised staff

 - specialised IT support to deal with security risks.

-(c) Communications Security - Transmission of personal information may involve insecure telecommunications lines.
-Security of this personal information is enhanced by:
+(c) Communications security - transmission of personal information may involve insecure telecommunications lines.
+Security of such transmissions is enhanced by:

-- identity checking before giving out any personal information; and
+- identity checking before disclosing any personal information

 Personal information in Ampol's possession may be retained in archival storage.
-Generally Ampol will destroy personal information after a period of seven (7) years following its collection or an employee's separation from Ampol unless it is required, or may be required, to be kept for a longer period because of the purpose(s) for which it was originally collected.
+Generally, Ampol will securely destroy or de-identify personal information after a period of seven (7) years following its collection or following an employee's separation from Ampol unless it is required, or may be required, to be kept for a longer period because of the purpose(s) for which it was originally collected.

-If you want access to your personal information held by Ampol, please put your request in writing and clearly identify the personal information you seek access to.
+If you want to access your personal information held by Ampol, please put your request in writing and clearly identify the personal information you seek access to.
 This is important to ensure that the information can be retrieved quickly and cost effectively.
-All requests for access must be addressed to The Privacy Compliance Officer (see contact details below).
+All requests for access must be addressed to Ampol’s Privacy Compliance Officer (see contact details below).